younata/coz-e/src/build_log/chapter_5.md

 Once I had the foam secured, I started cutting the side spacers.
 These spacers are 3/4" low-density last-a-foam that are supposed to to be micro'd to the top, bottom and aft edges of each side panel.
 Unlike the high-density last-a-foam used in F-22, F-28 and the instrument panel from chapter 4, this low-density stuff cuts very easily with a utility knife.

+I cut out the spacers for the top and bottom, then 3d printed jigs so I could easily cut them on my bandsaw at the angles described in the plans.
+Once these had been cut, I micro'd them to the fuselage sides.

 ## Log

 - 2022-06-05, 2022-06-06 - 3D printed FJD jigs & FJA template jig.